JonathanHolvey/brolga/README.md

 docker exec brolga keystore add <name>
 ```

 Once the key has been generated, it can be added to the webhook.
 Usually, the key can be specified with a `key` parameter in the request URL.
+Note that the Brolga container must be restarted before a new key can be used.

 Note that after generating a key, it is impossible to retrieve it again.
 If a key is forgotten or lost, a replacement will have to be generated.